 According to a new Chromium commit, users will benefit from the Windows Mixed Reality headsets with WebVR.
 This possibly signals nothing more than the fact that works on such a function are already underway.
 In a short time, Chrome users will be able to use such glasses in Windows 10.

-The improvements so far announced include native dark theme support in the browser, along with other enhancements that are currently on the testing mode like the blocking of the unintended downloads.
+The announced improvements include native dark theme support in the browser, along with other enhancements currently in the testing mode, like blocking unintended downloads.

 No other code has yet been associated with this experiment, but it’s good to know that Google has it in mind and is working on it.
 It is quite possible that this change is related to Microsoft’s work to rebuild Edge based on Chrome’s Blink engine.

-Since launch, Windows Mixed Reality support has been picked up by games and productivity software alike, including Steam and Microsoft Edge.
+Since its launch, games and productivity software like Steam and Microsoft Edge have picked up Windows Mixed Reality support.
 Microsoft Edge has proven that the WebVR standard is ready for Windows Mixed Reality devices.